AlphaGotReal/KANs/README.md

 ### Kolmogorov Arnold Networks

-Now the neural network is laid such that these $\phi_p \space \&\space \psi_{p,q}$ are learnable functions.
+Now the neural network is laid such that these $\phi_p$ and $\psi_{p,q}$ are learnable functions.
 In the paper they are defined are splines where the control points are learned.

 ### Innovation